 Crossandra infundibuliformis:

-Crossandra Infundibuliformis plant is very well known for its therapeutics benefits in Indian systems of medicine including Ayurveda and Siddha and in other forms of traditional medicine worldwide for the treatment of several ailments.
-It observed that many traditional utilities of Crossandra Infundibuliformis got their authentication when it is tested using different disease-based pharmacological models taking various extracts of roots, leaves, and stem as test samples.
+Crossandra Infundibuliformis plant is very well known for its therapeutic benefits in Indian systems of medicine, including Ayurveda and Siddha and in other forms of traditional medicine worldwide for the treatment of several ailments.
+It observed that many traditional utilities of Crossandra Infundibuliformis got their authentication when it was tested using different disease-based pharmacological models taking various extracts of roots, leaves, and stem as test samples.

-Leaf extracts of Crossandra infundibuliformis have aphrodisiac, anti-inflammatory and analgesic effect.
-The leaf extracts shown wound healing, antibacterial, antioxidant, antisolar, and larvicidal properties.
+Leaf extracts of Crossandra infundibuliformis have aphrodisiac, anti-inflammatory, and analgesic effects.
+The leaf extracts showed wound healing, antibacterial, antioxidant, antisolar, and larvicidal properties.
 This plant’s therapeutic properties make it useful for treating a variety of diseases.

 Figure 3.
 Crossandra infundibuliformis linn